Kervin Castro: Detroit Tigers

 On December 12, 2022, Castro signed a minor league deal with the Detroit Tigers organization.
 In 2023, he made 10 appearances for the Triple–A Toledo Mud Hens, recording a 2.30 ERA with 19 strikeouts and 1 save in 15 2/3 innings pitched.
 On June 14, 2023, it was announced that Castro had undergone Tommy John surgery, ending his season.
 He was released by the Tigers organization on August 9.

 New York Yankees

 On November 18, 2023, Castro signed a minor league contract with the Houston Astros.
 The New York Yankees selected Castro from the Astros in the minor league phase of the Rule 5 draft on December 6.
 He spent the 2024 season in rehabilitation due to his elbow surgery.

-In 2025, Castro made 35 appearances for the Triple-A Scranton/Wilkes-Barre Rail Riders, logging a 5-1 record and 1.53 ERA with 52 strikeouts and four saves across 47 innings of work.
+In 2025, Castro made 35 appearances for the Triple-A Scranton/Wilkes-Barre Rail Riders, logging a 5–1 record and 1.53 ERA with 52 strikeouts and four saves across 47 innings of work.
 On November 6, 2025, the Yankees added Castro to their 40-man roster to prevent him from reaching minor league free agency.

+Castro was optioned to Triple-A Scranton/Wilkes-Barre to begin the 2026 season.
+He made five appearances for the Yankees, recording a 1.42 ERA with eight strikeouts across 6 1/3 innings pitched.
+On August 11, Castro was placed on the injured list due to right elbow neuritis.
+He was transferred to the 60–day injured list on August 26, officially ending his season.